thorfriisphd-rgb/GSIMA/README.md

 SWING represents protein interactions by sliding windows across paired sequences and encoding amino-acid property differences as an interaction vocabulary.

-In this repository, the same broad conceptual principle is adapted to the IBAM/C12orf29 system: an IBAM-Grammar-Engine-derived major-groove cassette is compared against conserved MyhT sequence windows to test cassette-level interaction-grammar convergence.
+In this repository, the same broad conceptual principle is adapted to the IBAM/C12orf29 system: a PRISM-derived major-groove cassette is compared against conserved MyhT sequence windows to test cassette-level interaction-grammar convergence.

 This implementation is not a re-release of the original SWING model.
 It is a simplified, project-specific analytical adaptation for CCHC/C12–MyhT interaction-grammar testing.